dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/custom-painting-drawing.md

 ## GDI+ Basics

 The <xref:System.Drawing.Graphics> class provides methods for drawing various shapes such as circles, triangles, arcs, and ellipses, and methods for displaying text.
-The <xref:System.Drawing?displayProperty=nameWithType> namespace contains namespaces and classes that encapsulate graphics elements such as shapes (circles, rectangles, arcs, and others), colors, fonts, brushes, and so on.
-For more information about GDI, see [Using Managed Graphics Classes](../advanced/using-managed-graphics-classes.md).
+The <xref:System.Drawing?displayProperty=nameWithType> namespace contains namespaces and classes that encapsulate graphics elements such as shapes (circles, rectangles, arcs, and others), colors, fonts, brushes, and so on.<!-- TODO  For more information about GDI, see [Using Managed Graphics Classes](../advanced/using-managed-graphics-classes.md).-->

 ## Geometry of the Drawing Region